ADAPT/Standard/README.md

 Member reveiew | Release | A draft release has been created in Score.
 New | N/A | A submitter submitted the issue.
 The submitter may need to refine the issue content before it’s ready to transition `Discussion` or `Implementing`.
-Ready for release | Release | The member review is complete with nothing left to process Reconsider | Draft or Candidate | A member of the AC believes that, in the interest of ADM quality, the issue should be reconsidered.
+Ready for release | Release | The member review is complete with nothing left to process Reconsider | Draft or Candidate | A member of the AC believes that, in the interest of ADAPT Standard quality, the issue should be reconsidered.

 ## Issue transitions